 Lisa Derand took photos of park users and asked them what the parks meant to them.
 These pictures and quotes were on display in Kearsney Abbey through the Easter holidays in 2019.

 Jamie Jenkinson led video walk shops, showing what incredible images can be videoed on a smartphone.
 Four animations were produced as a result; Chalk Stream, Bridge, Umbrella and a group video.
 Please note that there are a large number of flashing and flickering images in these videos.

 Phil Saunders worked with pupils from Guston school to create an animation called Nature’s Guardian.
 The children collected leaves, twigs and other items from around the park as well as creating images that were used in his animation.

-Clare Smith has created an animation, Watercress and Daffodils.
+Clare Smith has created a video, Watercress and Daffodils.
 This explores the parallels between Russell Gardens as it undergoes its restoration work and a personal story connected to Kearsney Court.

-Louise Webb spent time in the park during August 2018 to find out people’s memories of the park and created an animation, Stretches of earth shared, exchanged and collected, as a result.
+Louise Webb spent time in the park during August 2018 to find out people’s memories of the park and created a video, Stretches of earth shared, exchanged and collected, as a result.

 You can find out more about the artists and all the work at www.dadonline.eu/projects/art-in-the-park-kearsney-interpreted/

 Local authorities and artists working together